Constitution of Yemen

 The Constitution of Yemen was ratified by popular referendum on 16 May 1991.
 It defines the republic as an independent and sovereign Arab and Islamic country and establishes sharia, or Islamic law, as the basis of all laws.
-In February 2001, several amendments were passed by national referendum extending the presidential term to seven years and the parliamentary term to six years and increasing the size and authority of the Shura Council.
+In February 2001, several amendments passed by national referendum extended the presidential term to seven years and the parliamentary term to six years, and increased the size and authority of the Shura Council.

 Due to the 2011–2012 Yemeni revolution, President Abd Rabbuh Mansur Al-Hadi was expected to draft a new constitution from 2012 to 2014.
 In January 2015, a committee had drafted a new constitution; however, both the GPC and Houthi members of the National Authority for Monitoring the Implementation of NDC Outcomes have refused to vote on this draft.
-This will most likely delay a planned referendum on the new constitution, and therefore the next presidential and parliamentary elections, which have been delayed until the referendum can go ahead.
+This will likely delay a planned referendum on the new constitution, and therefore, the next presidential and parliamentary elections, which have been delayed until the referendum can proceed.